roogue/osu-collector-dl/README.md

 ## Config

-You can customize some settings which affect in download speed and location of the downloaded osu beatmap.
+You can customize some settings which affect in download speed, location of the downloaded osu beatmaps and working mode.

-Below is the data stored in `config.json`, you can modify it to your flavor.
+Below is the data stored in `config.json`, you can modify it to your flavor. \
+(Tips: Right click and open with notepad to open .json file.)

 ```json
 {